-Where Trump & Congress Stand On Gun Control After The West Texas Mass Shooting
+Where Trump & Congress Stand On Gun Control After A Month Of Mass Shootings

 Yet another mass shooter killed seven people and injured 24 others on Saturday in West Texas.
 The number of mass shootings in 2019 as of Sept.
 1 (283) exceeded the number of days that passed this year up to that point (244), according to the nonprofit Gun Violence Archive, which compiles and fact-checks information and research related to gun violence.
 There's been a renewed call for action from both the president and Congress since 31 people were killed in the Dayton, Ohio, and El Paso, Texas shootings at the beginning of August.
 But what is actually being done to prevent even more mass shootings?
 So far, neither Congress nor President Donald Trump have enacted any drastic changes to gun laws.